Flashing QMK Firmware

 • Switch to the ergodonk_zero branch with git checkout ergodonk_zero

-• Make sure your QMK environment [is setup][qmkintro].
+• Make sure your QMK environment [is set up][qmkintro].

 • Make sure halves are not connected together with TRS cable.